 This can lead to the contestability clause being used (see below).

 In some rare occasions, a life insurance pay out will be denied.
 This can be for a number of reasons.

 Failure to keep up with your premium payments will lead to your policy lapsing and your cover becoming invalid.

 If you pass away after you’ve stopped paying your premiums, a claim made on your policy won’t be valid and a pay out won’t be issued.

-If you fall into financial difficulty and can no longer afford your cover, it can be tempting to just stop paying but this will lead to your selfless investment going to waste.
+If you fall into financial difficulty and can no longer afford your cover, it can be tempting to just stop paying but this will lead to your payments going to waste.

 It’s important to let insurers know if you can no longer afford your premiums as they may be able to help.